artefactual/atom-docs/dev-manual/api/api-intro.rst

 each option and on generating an API key are included below in the :ref:`api-intro-auth` section.

-There are three endpoints available:
+There are several endpoints available:

 * :ref:`Browse taxonomy terms <api-browse-taxonomies>`
 * :ref:`Browse information objects <api-browse-io>`
 * :ref:`Read information object <api-read-io>`
+* :ref:`Download digital object <api-download-do>`

 .. _api-intro-plugin: